stackblitz/docs/docs/codeflow/working-in-codeflow-ide.md

 <!-- @include: ../parts/error-out-of-memory.md -->

+### Can't switch to a remote branch

+Currently, when you load your repository, Codeflow only pulls in the branch you are trying to open or the default one.
+For now, to switch to a remote branch you can either fetch the branches (by running `git fetch` in the terminal) or immediately open the desired branch through its URL by following this pattern: `http://pr.new/github/${owner}/${repo}/tree/${branchName}`

 ### Preview doesn't work

 If the Preview doesn't work, oftentimes browser configuration or browser incompatibility is the culprit.
 Please see [this page for troubleshooting](/platform/webcontainers/browser-support).